 - Apply for admission in the fall, spring, or summer semesters.
-An online application can be obtained at the RN to BSN Website (https://rntobsn.iu.edu/howto-apply/index.html) - 2.
+An online application can be obtained at the RN to BSN Website here - 2.
 Transfer of credit from other colleges or universities is completed at the time of admission to the university by the Office of Undergraduate Admissions.
 Transfer credit will be awarded for courses with a minimum grade of C, if courses being transferred are essentially equivalent to required course work.
 Official transcripts, verifying previous academic background, are required to complete the transfer process.
 The Office of Online Education will request a transcript on your behalf.